MASDXI/ccdr-billing-smart-contracts/README.md

 ## Testing

-To run the tests and ensure that the contracts behave as expected, run command
+To run the tests and ensure that the contracts behave as expected, run command.

 ```
 yarn test